 Western Waste Management Facility (WWMF)

-The facility stores low- and intermediate-level nuclear waste from the operation of OPG's 18 owned nuclear reactors, including eight leased to Bruce Power.
+Since 1974, the facility has stored low- and intermediate-level nuclear waste from the operation of OPG's 18 owned nuclear reactors, including eight leased to Bruce Power.
 In addition, the facility provides dry fuel storage for the Bruce reactors.

 Low- and intermediate-level waste generated is safely transported and stored on an interim basis at the WWMF.